Nightmare Fuel: Skullgirls

 - Her fate in Cerebella's ending.
 She's graphically crushed in Vice Versa's massive hands until all that's left is the Life Gem that gave her immortality... and some fans think she's still alive after the process!

-- There's also the fact that she leaves the entire operating curtains splattered with her victim's blood.
+- This leaves the entire operating curtains splattered with her victim's blood.
 Just what the hell did Valentine do to her victim to spill that much blood in a blink of an eye?!

 - In Cerebella's Story Mode she chases Ms. Fortune to The Grand Cathedral but is met by none other than Valentine saying something to the effect of: "Despite being mutilated so, the specimen still lives!
 Truly fascinating..."
 The implication being that Nadia got there first, was beaten by Valentine, and that she's been conducting horrifying experiments on her until you showed up.
 Poor girl can't catch a break in that Story Mode.